 From the author: It's a terrible thing to lose the person you love most in the universe to a monster... but to see it happen timeline after timeline was more than Elias Rochon could bear.
-To save her, he would have to risk his life a thousand times and grapple with a madman on the brink of Never-Was.
+To save her, he would risk his life a thousand times and grapple with a madman on the brink of Never-Was.

 Elias Rochon convulses as the aftereffects of the Shift roll over him like a tsunami following a deep-sea quake.
 For one eternal moment, every ghost of who he has been or will be shrieks inside his skull: baby Eli squirming in his crib, little Eli climbing the gnarled oak in his back yard, teenage Eli stealing a kiss from his first love, Dr. Elias Rochon accepting his Ph.D.
 Elias the fidgety groom beaming at his beautiful bride.
 Carly.
 Oh, Carly….
 He tries to reach out — to embrace her with a longing so profound it leaves him dizzy — but she slips past in a torrent, tumbles into the currents of a universe that must reshape itself around his intrusion.

 The moment passes.
 His entire life melts into the new timeline as it has into a hundred others — a bucket of water spilled into a churning river.
 Insignificant, in the cosmic scheme of things.
 But Elias Rochon does not give a damn about the cosmic scheme, only the local one.
 This time will be different.
 This time….